Kapendev/joka/README.md

 - `delete`

 It might be hard to tell what each one does just from the name if you are new to Odin.
 The one that frees memory using slices is `delete`.
+It looks like this when used:

 ```odin
 main :: proc() {